ouspg/trytls/doc/vulnmeet-presentation.md

 |[Ubuntu 16.04.1](ubuntu-16.04)  | YES              | YES             | YES            | YES          | YES        | YES      | YES                    |

 <!-- markdownlint-enable MD013 -->

-Legend:

-* YES: SNI supported
-* NO: SNI not supported
-* N/A: test subject was not available in target distribution, or stub behavior requires investigation

 ---